Holomorphic parabolic geometries on smooth projective varieties: The state of the art: geometries on varieties

 The second main theorem of this paper: \begin{theorem} Suppose that \(\G\to M\) is a minimal holomorphic parabolic geometry, with model \((X,G)\), on a smooth projective variety \(M\).
 Then the numerical dimension of the canonical bundle of \(M\), hence the Kodaira dimension of \(M\), is at most the sum of the tallies of the model \((X,G)\).
 Every polynomial

-in characteristic classes of the tangent bundle which is satisfied on the associated cominiscule subvariety \((\breve X,\breve G)\) of \((X,G)\) is satisfied on \(M\).
-Every rational map \(\rationalMap{Z}{M}\) from a compact complex manifold \(Z\) extends uniquely to a holomorphic map. \end{theorem} This is perhaps surprising, since the dimension of \(\breve X\) can be than that of \(X\), and the tally can be smaller still, even smaller than the numerical dimension of \(\breve X\). \begin{example} In real differential geometry, quaternionic contact structures are regular normal parabolic geometries modelled on a certain real form of the flag variety \(\dynkin[parabolic=2]C3\); they live on \(7\)-dimensional manifolds, and can be described as certain \(4\)-plane fields.
+in characteristic classes of the tangent bundle which is satisfied on the associated cominuscule subvariety \((\breve X,\breve G)\) of \((X,G)\) is satisfied on \(M\).
+Every meromorphic map \(\rationalMap{Z}{M}\) from a compact complex manifold \(Z\) extends uniquely to a holomorphic map. \end{theorem} This theorem surprised the author, since the dimension of \(\breve X\) is smaller than that of \(X\) unless \(X\) is cominuscule, and the tally can be smaller still, even smaller than the numerical dimension of \(\breve X\). \begin{example} In real differential geometry, quaternionic contact structures are regular normal parabolic geometries modelled on a certain real form of the flag variety \(\dynkin[parabolic=2]C3\); they live on \(7\)-dimensional manifolds, and can be described as certain \(4\)-plane fields.
 Consider instead the holomorphic parabolic geometries with this model, on \(7\)-dimensional smooth projective varieties.
 We won't assume regularity or normality.
 Every smooth projective variety \(M\) (or compact K\"ahler manifold) with such a geometry satisfies all of the characteristic class equations of its model \cite{McKay:2011} p.~2, theorem~1.
 These relations are the ideal generated by the equations

 where \(\varepsilon\) is the characteristic class of a certain line bundle \cite{McKay:2011} p.~23, table~3.
 If the geometry is not minimal, it drops to another holomorphic parabolic geometry modelled on a quotient flag variety, i.e. with fewer crosses in its Dynkin diagram.
 But there is only one cross in the Dynkin diagram.
-So either \(M=X=C_2/P_2=\dynkin[parabolic=2]C3\) is the model, with its standard holomorphic quaternionic contact structure, or it is a minimal geometry satisfying the characteristic class relations of its associated cominiscule.
-The associated cominiscule is the \(3\)-dimensional quadric hypersurface \(\dynkin C{*x}\), as explicitly computed on p.~44, \cite{McKay:2020}, with root system
+So either \(M=X=C_3/P_2=\dynkin[parabolic=2]C3\) is the model, with its standard holomorphic quaternionic contact structure, or it is a minimal geometry satisfying the characteristic class relations of its associated cominuscule \(\breve{X}\).
+The associated cominuscule \(\breve{X}\) is the \(3\)-dimensional quadric hypersurface \(\breve{X}=\dynkin C{*x}\)\cite{McKay:2020} p.~10, theorem~1, with root system

 The characteristic class ring of a \(3\)-dimensional quadric hypersurface \(\dynkin C{*x}\) is generated by the relations